Selecting a Whip

 Is sturdiness really important?

 The Ledo Lightened whips have good balance, but are sturdier than some of the other whips.
 The Ledo Marathon whips are sturdier than the Ledo Lightened, but are just slightly less balanced and a little heavier.
+The Ledo Flex whips are also quite sturdy.

 Do you have any medical hand issues?